roman-milk/roman-milk.github.io/what-i-did-on-my-christmas-vacation.md

  "Liking sex.
 The fake orgasms, the way you act, all that shaking.
 Does my cum really taste horrible?
 Does it hurt when I stick it in you?
 Do you have to—"

  "Hold your horses, Travis, and settle down.
 Why the hell would you think that?
 Do you honestly believe I would lie to you about everything?
 You're really hurting my feelings right now."
-Report_Story #2